 Below are three things employers will notice immediately when they read your resume:

 Employers want to know how much time and effort you have taken to plan, prepare and work on your CV.
-How your CV looks, tells it all.
-The margin, space, and paragraph alignments.
-The text size and font consistency.
-Even the choice of the text type makes a lot of difference.
-Spelling mistakes and grammatical errors are a poor reflection of effort.
-A professional photo versus a photograph used in your visa or passport makes a huge difference.
-CVs that are over 3 pages (best to keep to 2 pages maximum) may be too lengthy.
-One Page job responsibilities are boring and lengthy.
+How your CV looks, is important.
+The margin, space, and paragraph alignments, the text size and font consistency are very very important.
+Even the choice of words makes a difference.
+Spelling mistakes and grammatical errors are a poor reflection of your effort.
+A professional photo versus a photograph used in your visa or passport can impact the effectiveness of your profile.
+CVs that are over 3 pages (best to keep to 2 pages maximum) may be a touch lengthy.
+One Page job responsibilities are boring and too descriptive.
 Using professionally formatted CVs is the most important aspect of applying for a job.
 Optimize your CV for the most suitable job "keywords".

 2. Career Progression.

-A progressive career will have your achievement with job responsibilities.
+A progressive career must highlight your achievements over your job responsibilities.
 Try and identify at least 2 achievements per position and highlight them in your CV.
 Job titles lead the employer to understand where you are and how you will be, going forward.

-Along with work experience, a progressive education, training, and courses is very important.
-If your last education qualification is 2010, it only shows you do not give enough importance to education, because if you did, you would make time even in the most hectic schedules.
+Along with work experience, a constant learning, training, and courses is very important.
+If your last education qualification was in 2010, it only shows that you do not give enough importance to education, because if you did, you would make time even in the most hectic schedules.
 "I did not find time because I work 24/7", means little and shows poor time management skills.
 A constant updating of your education every 2 years is imperative, even if it means you have to sleep less.

 Include links to your personal domain or online portfolio, Twitter handle, and a link to your LinkedIn profile.
 This will make it easier for employers to learn about how you add value to your industry and have created a professional voice online.

 Most hiring managers will digest this information in less than 20 seconds.
-By following these tips, you will create a stand-out resume that will get you noticed by employers in a positive way.
+By following these tips, you will tackle the basic fundamentals of a stand-out resume that will get you noticed by employers in a positive way.